Mamadou Traoré (murderer)

-Mamadou Traoré (born May 11, 1973), known as The Bare-Handed Killer, is a Senegalese-born French serial rapist and murderer, responsible for assaulting at least six women, killing two of them, between April and October 1996.
+Mamadou Traoré (born May 11, 1973 and died 27 August 2022), known as The Bare-Handed Killer, is a Senegalese-born French serial rapist and murderer, responsible for assaulting at least six women, killing two of them, between April and October 1996.

 Biography

 Traoré was born on May 11, 1973, in Joal-Fadiouth, Senegal, the son of Sidiki Traoré, a Bambara man who moved to Paris to work as a railway worker, and Anna Faye, a Serer woman who had practised voodoo rituals on Mamadou since his birth.
 When he was born, it was alleged that he was saved from being a stillbirth through his mother sprinkling blood on him, thus making him a "child of the spirits".
 When he was three years old, he joined his father in France, followed by his mother and brother, Ousseynou, a year later.
 Mamadou spent his childhood in Paris, where his two sisters were born in 1978 and 1980.
 His schooling was rather disturbed: at the kindergarten in Choisy, he was sometimes violent and aggressive (biting his teacher), and at others very kind.
 In primary, he had to retake his CP, and then his CE1.
 Labeled as "insufficient and undisciplined", he was expelled from school at the end of the sixth grade.
 In 1986, his parents separated, and Mamadou blamed the divorce on his father, whom he accused of spending all the money on the home.
 He then left the family environment, becoming homeless in the process.
 His mother then became acquainted with a Mr. Yobo, whom Mamadou considered a usurper.
 Soon after, Traoré got involved in street crime.
 From March 1988 to June 1989, he committed several violent assaults with knives.
 Eventually, he rubbed shoulders with the juvenile judges and educators; he was then put under surveillance, from which he escaped.